MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Related Work

-With the development of GNN techniques, a lot of GNN-based CF research emerges, which can model the user-item interactions with bipartite graphs and exploit GNNs to learn representations for users and items.
-GCMC~\cite{DBLP:journals/corr/BergKW17} exploits graph convolutional networks to aggregate neighbor information to build an auto-encoder for matrix completion.
-Pinsage~\cite{DBLP:conf/kdd/YingHCEHL18} utilizes GNNs to encode both the graph structure and item features.
-It designs an efficient sampling strategy based on random walk, which enables it to handle large-scale datasets.
+With the development of GNN techniques, a lot of GNN-based CF research has emerged, which can model the user-item interactions with bipartite graphs and exploit GNNs to learn representations for users and items.
+GCMC~\cite{DBLP:journals/corr/BergKW17} exploits graph convolutional networks to aggregate neighbor information to build an autoencoder for matrix completion.
+PinSage~\cite{DBLP:conf/kdd/YingHCEHL18} utilizes GNNs to encode both the graph structure and item features.
+It designs an efficient sampling strategy based on random walks, which enables it to handle large-scale datasets.
 NGCF~\cite{DBLP:conf/sigir/Wang0WFC19} is a deep GNN architecture consisting of multiple crafted graph convolutional layers, which can capture the interactions between each vertex and its neighbors.
 LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020} is a state-of-the-art GNN-based CF model, which removes the transformation and non-linear activations of graph convolutional layers and can effectively learn vertex representations via message propagation.
-Unlike these approaches, which focus on GNN architectures, some recent research design advanced loss functions to improve GNN-based CF models.
-Wu et al. introduce self-supervised graph learning (SGL) techniques into CF models~\cite{DBLP:conf/sigir/WuWF0CLX21} and implement it on the state-of-the-art model LightGCN.
+Unlike these approaches, which focus on GNN architectures, some recent research designs advanced loss functions to improve GNN-based CF models.
+Wu et al. introduce self-supervised graph learning (SGL) techniques into CF models~\cite{DBLP:conf/sigir/WuWF0CLX21} and implement them on the state-of-the-art model LightGCN.
 SGL relies on graph data augmentation to generate different views for a self-supervised learning (SSL) loss, which can exploit multiple negative samples for optimization.
-UltraGCN~\cite{DBLP:conf/cikm/MaoZXLWH21} resorts to replace explicit GNN layers with a constraint loss, which can directly approximate the limit of infinite-layer graph convolutions.
+UltraGCN~\cite{DBLP:conf/cikm/MaoZXLWH21} replaces explicit GNN layers with a constraint loss, which can directly approximate the limit of infinite-layer graph convolutions.
 UltraGCN's constraint loss also can exploit multiple negative samples.